K-Guan/tedit/README.md

 ### Basic usage

 First at all, this is a Python 3 project.
-You must install Python 3 before run the program.
+You must install Python 3 before running the program.

 Then, just run it like: